Mark Ellis (lawyer): Publications

 He has also written contributions to books, articles in academic journals, book reviews, and policy papers primarily in the fields of international criminal law and international human rights law, and has published editorials in The New York Times, Washington Post, The London Times and the Huffington Post.
-Recently, Ellis published an article on "The Growing Crisis With the International Criminal Court" in JURIST, where he is a guest columnist.

-Since 2018, Ellis contributes to Los Angeles Review of Books, were he has published reviews on William Schabas's "The Trial of the Kaiser", Michael Sfard's "The Wall and the Gate", Philippe Sands' "The Ratline," and Michael Fleming's "In the Shadow of the Holocaust."
+Since 2018, Ellis contributes to Los Angeles Review of Books, where he has published reviews on William Schabas's "The Trial of the Kaiser", Michael Sfard's "The Wall and the Gate", Philippe Sands' "The Ratline," and Michael Fleming's "In the Shadow of the Holocaust."
 In 2022, he was interviewed by Don Franzen, the Los Angeles Review of Books' legal affairs editor, on Russia’s invasion of Ukraine.

 Awards

 In 1998, Ellis received the American Bar Association's World Order Under Law Award.
 In 2010, he was recognized by Lawyer Magazine as one of the top 100 lawyers in the UK.

 In October 2014, Ellis received the United States Department of State Recognition of lifelong commitment to the Rule of Law and contributions to international legal reform.

 He is a recipient of The Florida State University's Distinguished Alumni Award (2013) and the Faculty Senate Torch Award (2014).
 He was also named distinguished FSU alumnus by the FSU College of Social Sciences.

 In 2019, Ellis was awarded ILAC Lifetime Membership for his commitment to advancing the rule of law in conflict-affected and fragile countries.

-In August 2022, Ellis was awarded with the "Order Defender of the Ukrainian Bar”.
+In 2022, Ellis was awarded the "Order Defender of the Ukrainian Bar”.

+In 2023, he received the King’s College International Impact Award.
+In the same year, Ellis was added to the King's College notable alumni.

+In August 2024, Ellis was admitted as a Fellow to King's College London.
+The Fellowship of King's dates back to 1847 and marks contributions by exceptional individuals to King's and/or to wider society.

 Other activities related to international criminal law and the rule of law

 In 2006, Ellis became a member of the Advisory Panel to the Defence Counsel for the International Criminal Tribunal for the Former Yugoslavia and the International Criminal Tribunal for Rwanda.
 In 2013, he was admitted to the List of Assistants to Counsel of the International Criminal Court.
-He is currently involved in assisting the South Sudanese government on post-conflict accountability measures.

 In 2014, Ellis chaired the Second International Meeting of Defence Offices at the Peace Palace in The Hague.

 Moreover, Ellis is Co-Chair of the Advisory Board to New Perimeter, a nonprofit affiliate of the multinational law firm DLA Piper, and, in 2022, became Chair of the CEELI Institute’s Management Board.

 He is a member of the Crimes Against Humanity Initiative Advisory Council, a project of the Whitney R. Harris World Law Institute at Washington University School of Law in St. Louis to establish the world's first treaty on the prevention and punishment of crimes against humanity.

 Ellis co-conceived the Stockholm Human Rights Award and is a member of the Magnitzky Award Committee.